Recent Legal Update

 Apply the Law

 North Carolina’s trust code gives courts tools to address delay and misuse during trust administration.
-When a trustee violates duties under the trust or under North Carolina law, a beneficiary can bring a “breach of trust” proceeding and ask for court orders that compel performance, require an accounting, stop improper acts, appoint a temporary fiduciary, or remove the trustee.
-Many trust proceedings start before the Clerk of Superior Court, but some forms of relief (especially money damages) may require Superior Court depending on what is being requested.
+When a trustee violates duties under the trust or under North Carolina law, a beneficiary can bring a trust proceeding and ask for court orders that compel performance, require an accounting or report, stop improper acts, appoint a special fiduciary, or remove the trustee.
+Trustee-removal proceedings must be brought before the Clerk of Superior Court under the North Carolina Uniform Trust Code, while some claims for monetary relief may need to be pursued in Superior Court depending on the relief requested.
+(Updated to reflect current jurisdiction under N.C.G.S. § 36C-2-203.)

 Key Requirements

-• Requested remedy that fits the forum: The requested court order must match what the Clerk of Superior Court (or Superior Court) can grant—such as compelling action, requiring an accounting, restricting access to accounts, appointing a special fiduciary, or removing a trustee.
+- Requested remedy that fits the forum: The requested court order must match what the Clerk of Superior Court (or Superior Court) can grant—such as compelling action, requiring an accounting or report, restricting access to accounts, appointing a special fiduciary, or removing a trustee.

 What the Statutes Say